mongojack/mongojack/src/site/markdown/index.md

 * Supports mapping ObjectIds to strings and byte arrays, using an `@ObjectID` annotation.
 * Supports `@javax.persistance.Id` annotation for marking which property is the id (or just call it `_id`).
 * Provides interface to building update commands with update modifiers, which supports POJOs which will be serialised by Jackson.
+* Provides terse chained query builders
+* Supports database reference conventions, with convenience methods for fetching references and collections of references in one query.

 Documentation
 -------------